City Airport Train: Operations

-At the airport as well as at Wien Mitte, the CAT departs from specially designated platforms.
-In Vienna the departure point, called City Air Terminal, is located on the ground floor of the shopping center Wien Mitte The Mall.
+Both at the airport and in Vienna city centre, CAT trains depart from their own underground station areas.
+In Vienna, the departure point called City Air Terminal with the Check-in counters for various airlines is located at ground level in the entrance area of The Mall shopping centre, near the Marxergasse exit.
+At the airport station, the train stops at the eastern end of platform 3.

 Services

 Passengers can check in their baggage at the City Air Terminal at the railway station Wien-Mitte and get their boarding passes.
 The City Air Terminal offers all the services of an international airport terminal with both staffed check-in desks and self-service check-in kiosks.
 This service is available from 24 hours until 75 minutes before departure.
-Airlines that offer check in include Austrian Airlines (except on flights to the United States, Canada and Asia), Brussels Airlines, Bulgaria Air, Croatia Airlines, Eurowings, Lufthansa, Luxair, People's, Swiss, TAP Air Portugal and Wizz Air.
+Airlines that offer check in include Austrian Airlines, Brussels Airlines, Bulgaria Air, Croatia Airlines, Eurowings, Lufthansa, Luxair, Norwegian, Swiss, TAP Air Portugal and Wizz Air.

 The CAT offers particularly wide aisles, ample luggage space, free Wi-Fi, power outlets and TV screens on the train providing visitors with information about Vienna.
 A variety of newspapers and magazines as well as Epapers are available free of charge on the train and in the stations.

 Tickets may already be booked on the Internet at www.cityairporttrain.com or at the CAT ticket machines at the City Air Terminal at Wien Mitte and the Vienna Airport.

 The CAT BONUS CLUB is the membership scheme of the City Airport Train.
-Bonus Club members earn Bonus Points that can be redeemed for rewards.
+Bonus Club members collect journeys that can be redeemed for rewards.
 Membership is free.